 “Do they?
 Well, it’s not a word for nice boys to use.”
 In the back of her mind was what his teacher had said.
 Maybe what he needed was a father figure after all.
 Sometimes Jay would ask, and Anna would always give him half responses.

 While she waited for her knight in shining armor to come along, she resolved to begin taking Jay to the movies.
 She remembered the summer she was pregnant with him, and how the movies had been her only source of reprieve.
 Maybe it could be like that with the two of them now.
 He liked Snow White, The Adventures of Robin Hood and Bringin’ Up Baby, but his favorite was The Wizard of Oz, and they saw it at least four times in the theater.
-Suddenly he was interested in Andy Hardy too, and she realized that it was Judy Garland that he had a crush on.
+She realized that it was Judy Garland that he had a crush on.
 It was cute, in a way, some sense of normalcy.
 She’d felt the same about Jack Pickford early in her own life.
 That Jay would later recall these trips to the movie theater as among the happiest moments of his life always left Anna with a bittersweet feeling.

 She’d meet Richard, a doctor, in 1942.
 She was charmed by him instantly, and, unlike the other men that had come in and out of her life, he seemed interested in taking care of both her and her son.
 Finally she was able to move out of the apartment she’d lived in since she was fifteen.
 At first he was a gentlemen, not only with her but with Jay, taking him to baseball games, organizing family trips.
 Together, they went to the Redwoods in California and as far south as Arizona.
 After years of suffering, it finally seemed like things were going to turn out alright.
 Slowly, the memories of her past, of the daily struggle of the depression, began to fade.
 Richard treated her lavishly too, often taking her on expensive trips or to nice dinners without her son.
 “You’ve given your whole life to him since you were fifteen,” he’d say.
 “Jay’s old enough to look after himself.
 And you deserve to be a little selfish.”
 She thought he was right.